Share your expectations of response time, as well as your own boundaries.

 - Announcement: Post an announcement with the information.
 An announcement sent through Canvas or another LMS will be emailed to students immediately, and a record of announcements are kept in the LMS.
 Announcements can include video or audio.
 Be sure you also provide a place for students to respond if they have questions.

 - Meeting: Offer a face-to-face meeting with students.
 Although this may be thoughtful, be sensitive to students whose circumstances or location may not allow them to attend.
 You may need to offer multiple options so all students are accommodated.
+Plan to have a live-streamed video recording of the session for those students who cannot attend in person.

 Share your expectations for communication at the beginning of your class.
 Be up front with students about all forms of communication.
 Establish a set time for office hours and how you will accommodate them, be it email, Skype, over the phone, or otherwise.
 Let them know how quickly you will reply to emails, provide feedback on assignments, and other responses.